Kanakapura Lok Sabha constituency

 Kanakapura Lok Sabha constituency was a former Lok Sabha constituency in Karnataka state in southern India.
 It included eight Assembly constituencies, namely Kanakapura, Ramanagaram, Channapatna, Magadi, Sathanur, Uttarahalli, Malavalli and Anekal.
 Out of them, Kanakapura, Ramanagaram, Channapatna, Magadi and Anekal assembly segments were retained in the Bangalore Rural constituency created in 2008 as part of delimitation in Karnataka.
 Sathanur segment was merged between Kanakapura, Ramanagaram and Channapatna constituencies.
 Malavalli became a part of Mandya constituency and Uttarahalli was reformed and Uttarahalli Circle was merged with new Bangalore South Assembly Constituency.
+Former prime minister Deve Gowda won from this constituency in the 2002 bypoll but lost the next and last election in 2004, won by Tejashwini, before it was abolished.